Acidias/Acidias.github.io/README.md

 -I should learn how can I do version control here...

--Continued with FreeCodeCamp responsive web desinger certification
+-Continued with FreeCodeCamp responsive web desinger certification.

 -Started my Portfolio website where I will collect all my Projects.